Doing Business in Germany

-Appointments are essential and should be made well in advance, and punctuality is taken incredibly seriously.
-It is polite to maintain eye contact and respect the level of formality initiated by the person you are having the meeting with - it will often take a few introductory appointments to get to know the person.
+When doing business in Germany, appointments are essential and should be made well in advance, and punctuality is taken incredibly seriously.
+It is polite to maintain eye contact and respect the level of formality initiated by the person you are having the meeting with – it will often take a few introductory appointments to get to know the person.
 Meetings keep to very strict agenda, with specified start and end times.
 Remember that business is hierarchical, with key decisions made by the people at the top of the company.
 Decisions will be laid out and you will be expected to follow the next stages of negotiations to the letter, adhering to the formality always implicit in German business.
 It is custom at the end of meetings for some people to tap their knuckles on the tabletop, and the highest ranked person enters and leaves the room first, with men entering and leaving before women.

 Business dress is not flashy, it should be understated, formal and always appropriate.

 For men, dark coloured business suits are best when doing business in Germany, and for women either business suits or conservative dresses.